HitasiPatel/AvOps-complete/core-infrastructure/.pipelines/README.md

 ## Pipeline parameters

 1. **env** - The type of environment you are trying to set up.
-The pipeline supports two environments - dev and test.
 You can add more environments by setting up blob containers in your Azure storage account configured as the terraform backend.
+This container will be dedicated for the terraform state files for the environment.

 ## Pipeline variables